Knee Replacement

 Sports Medicine Doctor & Orthopedic Surgeon located in Scottsdale, AZ

 If knee pain hinders your quality of life, a knee replacement can help you feel better and enjoy activities you once loved.
 At Phoenix Orthopedic Group in Scottsdale, Arizona, board-certified orthopedic surgeon Robert Mileski, MD, and his team assess, diagnose, and treat knee injuries using non-surgical and surgical methods.
-He performs partial knee replacements, total knee replacements, and MAKOplasties using innovative robotic technology.
-Call to learn more or book an appointment online with Phoenix Medical Group today.
+He has been performing partial knee replacement and total knee replacements for over 25 years using innovative robotic and patient specific instrument technology.
+Frequently, this can be accomplished with ligament and tendon sparing approaches.

 Knee Replacement Q & A